apache/camel-website/content/blog/2023/04/camel-observation/index.md

 - <2> - for metrics a `MeterRegistry` is needed.
 Check the [docs](https://micrometer.io/docs/concepts) on more information on how to wotk with Micrometer
 - <3> - an `ObservationRegistry` is required to create `Observation`.
 Check the [docs](https://micrometer.io/docs/observation) on more information on how to set it up
 - <4> - to add capabilities to `ObservationRegistry` one needs to add handlers.
 Here you have an example of a handler for metrics
 - <5> - Here you have an example of a handler for tracing.
-This is a basic sample, for moew information check this [part of the docs](https://micrometer.io/docs/tracing#_handler_configuration)
+This is a basic sample, for more information check this [part of the docs](https://micrometer.io/docs/tracing#_handler_configuration)

 ## How does Micrometer Observation work with Camel?